 Instead, you should turn your trunk first, starting with the left shoulder and then the right one.
 Then, lift and turn your left foot, and finally lift and turn the right foot while also turning your head to face the new direction you’re moving in.

 This may sound simple and straightforward.
-But there’s lots of beginning skaters who can’t manage this stop because they face tons of inner self-doubt as far as blading backward.
+But there are lots of beginning skaters who can’t manage this stop because they face tons of inner self-doubt as far as blading backward.
 I hate to say it, but there’s no mastering this super-powerful stop unless and until you learn how to transition to backward inline skating first.

 But how does weight distribution work in this skate-deceleration style?
-At first, weight stays evenly distributed over both feet.
+At first, your weight stays evenly distributed over both feet.
 But as you begin to turn the left shoulder and lift the left leg, the weight gets transferred to the right foot.

 Be Careful, or You’ll Trip